ONSdigital/Statistical-Method-Specifications/editing_and_imputation/editing/selective_editing/technical_specification.md

 ## 5.0 Algorithm

-For each single score `s_i` first select the predicted value `p_i`.
+For each variable specific score `s_i` first select the predicted value `p_i`.
 Use the previous period data for the respondant if it exists otherwise use the respondant's auxiliary variable for the current period.
 The Predicted Marker is true in the case that the previous period data exists, false otherwise.